 Students at Kiwi School are using art to take a stand against bullying with a new mural to mark Bullying-Free NZ Week in May.
-The mural will be officially unveiled by local All Black Richie Carter at a special assembly on 14 May.
+The mural will be officially unveiled by local All Black Richie Carter at a special assembly on 13 May.

-The national Bullying-Free NZ Week takes place each year, in conjunction with Pink Shirt Day, to raise awareness of bullying.
-This year's theme is 'Let's Talk About It'.
-The mural encourages kindness and respect, and is already sparking conversations about bullying across the whole school community.
+The national Bullying-Free NZ Week takes place each year to raise awareness of bullying.
+This year's theme is 'Whakanuia Tōu Āhua Ake!
+Celebrating Being Us!
+The mural celebrates what makes us all unique and highlights students' strengths and contributions to their school community.

-The idea for a mural came from students in Years 7 and 8 as a way of encouraging students to speak up and reminding students all year of what they can do to help make school a safe, kind and happy place for everyone.
+The idea for a mural came from students in Years 7 and 8 as a way of encouraging students think about what they can do to help make school a safe, kind and happy place where everyone can feel values and accepted for who they are.